Nicblast/GlobalPharma-Investment/README.md

 The decision to commit additional capital revolves around the concept of Expected Value (EV).
 Currently, the drug’s potential market value must be discounted by the cumulative risks of three distinct trial phases.
 At current success probabilities, the asset represents a value of $259.2M.

-To justify an additional $150M investment, the capital must act as incentive to significantly improve the probability of passing the first major hurdle (Phase II).
+To justify an additional $150M investment, the capital must act as incentive to significantly improve the probability of passing the first major obstacle (Phase II).
 From a shareholder perspective, this investment is only accretive if the resulting increase in success odds exceeds the cost of the capital deployed.
 Our modeling identifies the specific performance delta required to move from a "value neutral" state to a "value adding" state.